Datavault-UK/automate-dv-docs/docs/materialisations.md

 somewhere appropriate in your model.
 A CTE which selects from your source model and then includes the placeholder, should provide best results.

-See the [hub](https://github.com/Datavault-UK/dbtvault/blob/release/0.7.9/macros/tables/hub.sql) source code for a demonstration of this.
+See the [hub](https://github.com/Datavault-UK/AutomateDV/blob/release/0.7.9/macros/tables/hub.sql) source code for a demonstration of this.

 #### Idempotent loads

-This materialisation supports idempotent loads when used with dbtvault macros.
+This materialisation supports idempotent loads when used with AutomateDV macros.
 When calculating the `start` and `stop` dates of the load, a `COALESCE` function is applied.
 This `COALESCE` call compares the maximum timestamp contained in the `timestamp_field`, and the provided or inferred `start_date` and sets the `start_date` to whatever is larger (more recent).
-This means that any aborted loads will continue where they left off, and any duplicate loads will not have any effect (if using dbtvault macros).
+This means that any aborted loads will continue where they left off, and any duplicate loads will not have any effect (if using AutomateDV macros).

-If you wish support idempotent loads in your own models which do not use dbtvault macros and use this materialisation, the best approach is to use `LEFT OUTER JOINS` in your incremental logic to ensure duplicate records do not get loaded.
+If you wish support idempotent loads in your own models which do not use AutomateDV macros and use this materialisation, the best approach is to use `LEFT OUTER JOINS` in your incremental logic to ensure duplicate records do not get loaded.

-Example incremental logic containing a `LEFT OUTER JOIN` (taken from dbtvault's hub macro):
+Example incremental logic containing a `LEFT OUTER JOIN` (taken from AutomateDV's hub macro):

 === "hub Macro LEFT OUTER JOIN"